PhD, University of North Carolina, 1991

 (1) A crucial component of reproductive success is ensuring that cells inherit the correct amount of DNA.
 Our investigations in this area focus on how the egg membrane and cortical cytoskeleton regulate the fidelity of the female gamete's handling of DNA.

-A second project in this area is focused on the egg cortex (i.e., the cortical region of the cell, just underlying the plasma membrane).
+One project in this area is focused on the egg cortex (i.e., the cortical region of the cell, just underlying the plasma membrane).
 The egg cortex plays roles in multiple critical functions, such as progression through meiosis, responses to sperm, and regulation of activation and developmental potential.
 In all cells, one of most fundamental functions of the cortex is the regulation of the cell's shape and mechanical properties.
 With Doug Robinson in the Department of Cell Biology in the School of Medicine, we have been examining the mechanical properties of oocytes and eggs and have found that cortical tension changes dramatically as the egg progresses through meiosis and fertilization.
 Our work has also revealed that actin, myosin-II, and a protein family known as ERMs (an acronym that refers to the individual family members) play key roles in regulating cortical tension in eggs; disruption of function of any of these proteins results in a decrease in cortical tension.
 Interestingly, this also leads to abnormalities during meiotic cytokinesis occurring in response to fertilization, suggesting that cortical mechanics are critical for the egg's completion of meiosis.

 (2) Fertilization is the process by which the gametes, the carriers of individual's genetic contributions to the next generation, merge to create the zygote.
 This union involves a series of carefully orchestrated cellular interactions, mediated by multiple molecules on the surfaces of the sperm and egg.
 Our lab has studied the molecular basis of gamete membrane interactions (adhesion and fusion) with studies of gamete interaction molecules on the sperm and on the egg.
 This research are also complements the studies of the membrane block to polyspermy noted above, as both lines of work are providing insights into the mechanisms underlying egg receptivity to sperm.
-A bit about our work in this area is covered here.

 Honors and Awards